Jeff-Adler/mentorMe-frontend/README.md

 ### Installation

 1. Fork and clone this repo
-2. In your terminal:
+2. From your terminal, enter:

 ```
 cd mentorMe_backend
 bundle install
 ```

-3. In terminal (preferably in another tab), enter:
+3. From terminal (preferably in another tab), enter:

 ```
 cd mentorMe_frontend